alexmplastow/helpForMyBombshell/README.md

 To Twinkle: if you want to use this, go to the mageck_nest/mageck_nest.py python file and attempt to execute.
 I'll add a yaml file in a second

+To initialize the environment: conda env create -f environment.yml

 This code ain't mine, it'll be down within a day or two